-The staff member may appeal in writing against their position being declared redundant on the grounds that the process used in determining the position being surplus had not been followed correctly.
-The appeal should be made to the Executive Director, Human Resources, and should be made within 48 hours of advice of redundancy under clause 9.6 or 9.7 of this Schedule above.
+9.8.
+The staff member may appeal in writing against their position being declared redundant on the grounds that the process used in determining the staff member's position is no longer being required to be performed by anyone, had not been followed correctly.
+The appeal should be made to the Chief People and Culture Officer and should be made within 48 hours of advice of redundancy under clause 9.6 or 9.7 of this Schedule above.